Lorenzo Neal

-Lorenzo LaVonne Neal (born December 27, 1970) is an American former professional football player who was a fullback in the National Football League (NFL) for sixteen seasons.
-Neal played college football for the Fresno State Bulldogs.
-He was drafted by the New Orleans Saints in the fourth round of the 1993 NFL Draft.
-A four-time Pro Bowl selection and three-time All-Pro, he was also a member of the New York Jets, Tampa Bay Buccaneers, Tennessee Titans, Cincinnati Bengals, San Diego Chargers, Baltimore Ravens, and Oakland Raiders.
-Considered one of the best blocking fullbacks in NFL history, Neal blocked for a 1,000+ yard running back in eleven straight seasons from 1997 to 2007.
+Lorenzo LaVonne Neal (born December 27, 1970) is an American former professional football player who was a fullback in the National Football League (NFL) for 16 seasons.
+Neal played college football for the Fresno State Bulldogs and was selected by the New Orleans Saints in the fourth round of the 1993 NFL draft.
+A four-time Pro Bowl selection and three-time All-Pro, he was also a member of the New York Jets, the Tampa Bay Buccaneers, the Tennessee Titans, the Cincinnati Bengals, the San Diego Chargers, the Baltimore Ravens and the Oakland Raiders.
+Considered one of the best blocking fullbacks in NFL history, Neal blocked for a 1,000-plus-yard running back in 11 straight seasons from 1997 to 2007.

-Early years
+Early life

 Neal attended Lemoore High School in Lemoore, California and was a letterman in football and wrestling.
-He set many rushing records for the Tigers football team with over 2,000 yards in rushing in a season, which would later be broken by Nick Sula.
-In wrestling, he won a state championship as a senior.
-Neal still owns the California state record for fastest pin in a match.
+He set many rushing records for the Lemoore Tigers football team, including having over 2,000 rushing yards in a season.
+In wrestling, Neal was a state champion his senior year.